Elir-Mahad/Elir-Mahad/README.md

 <h1> Greetings 👋🏿  </h1>

-I am a self-taught developer based in Toronto, Canada.
+I am a software developer based in Toronto, Canada.

 I’m currently working with `React` & `Next.js` for web development and `python` for data science.